Cameroon school attack puts spotlight on neglected conflict | DW | 26.10.2020

 Kah Walla, president of the opposition Cameroon People's Party, who is from Kumba, has condemned the massacre and all violence related to the ongoing Anglophone crisis.

-Separatist leader Ayuk Tabe, currently under arrest, tweeted his condemnation of the killing of the Kumba schoolchildren, who were aged between seven and 12.
+Separatist leader Ayuk Tabe, currently under arrest, tweeted his condemnation of the killing of the Kumba schoolchildren, who were aged between 7 and 12.

 Cameroon's armed conflict has claimed the lives of more than 3,000 people and forced 700,000 to flee their homes.

-Despite the scope of the crisis, the international community seems unwilling to respond adequately to President Paul Biya's handling of the situation, says Kah Walla.
+Despite the scope of the crisis, the international community seems unwilling to respond adequately to President Paul Biya's handling of the situation, said Kah Walla.

 "When you take up arms against a state you embarrass all other states.
 They have difficulties supporting you because they may be creating a precedent from which they themselves will suffer one day," she said.